 \subsection{Extension: Auto-shot Segmentation Network}

 Computing pixel-wise feature vectors using a GAN does have a number of restrictions.
-First, the test image needs to lie close to the image distribution modeled by the GAN; otherwise, the latent optimization may not work well to reproduce the test image, leading to a poor feature vector.
-This constrain can be severely restricting for classes like human face because it requires the test image to be aligned and centered similarly to the images used to train the GAN.
-Second, relying on a GAN to generate feature vectors through a latent optimization process is time-consuming and also expensive if the GAN's model is large.
+First, the test image needs to lie close to the image distribution modeled by the GAN; otherwise, the latent optimization may fail to reproduce the test image, leading to poor feature vectors.
+This constrain can be severely restricting for classes like human face because the input image has to contain exactly one face aligned and centered similar to the trainset.
+Second, relying on a GAN to generate feature vectors through the latent optimization process is expensive and time-consuming as it requires multiple forward-backward passes through the generator.

 To overcome these limitations, we use our trained GAN to synthesize a large set of images and predict segmentation maps for those images using our network to form paired training data.
 To retain all the probability information from our network's prediction process, each pixel in our segmentation maps is represented by a set of logit values of all part labels rather than a single part ID.
 That is, we do not apply softmax and argmax to produce the segmentation maps.
-With this training data, we train another network, e.g. a UNet \cite{ronneberger2015u}, to solve the segmentation from raw images without relying on GAN or its feature mapping (see Figure \ref{pipe-secondary}).
+With this training data, we train another network, e.g. a UNet \cite{ronneberger2015u}, to solve the segmentation in a single network pass from raw images without relying on a GAN or its feature mapping (see Figure \ref{pipe-secondary}).
 We call this process auto-shot segmentation.
 Additionally, we apply data augmentation that allows detection of objects at different scales and orientations.
 Interestingly, we demonstrate how this simple approach can successfully segment multiple object instances at the same time with good quality in our experiments and supplementary video.